The ZWave binding supports an interface to a wireless Z-Wave home automation network.

 Z-Wave uses what are known as Command Classes to communicate.
-These Command Classes are a set of standardised commands to allow devices to perform specific functions.
+These Command Classes are a set of standardised commands to allow devices to perform specific functions in an interoperable way.
 Each Command Class has a specific function, and each device will likely support multiple classes to allow the users to interact with the device.

 Every device supports the BASIC command class.
 This is normally mapped to a specific Command Class - the BASIC class is used to provide a high degree of interoperability between devices, and is especially useful when devices are communicating peer-to-peer as slaves do not need to know the detail of many different classes.